-As part of my #YearInAustria project, I set out on a city-hopping tour at the start of summer to uncover the urban hubs of Innsbruck, Salzburg and Graz.
+There are many reasons to visit Salzburg and in this guide I will highlight what this city is about beyond it’s well known parts and cliches.
+I visited Salzburg as part of my #YearInAustria project, on a city-hopping tour to uncover the urban hubs of Innsbruck and Graz alongside it.
 My aim is to show you how not all Austrian cities are the same and how they are easy accessible, so you can see different sides to the country even in a short time.
 Salzburg was my second stop.
 You can also keep up to date with all my adventures on the Austria Tourism website.

 You get the picture.